Object Subject A Wearable Art Pop Up and Beyond

 For more information contact — amanda@bakerhall.art

-Solo Exhibition - Miami-Dade College Kendall Campus Gallery
+Solo Exhibition - Lots of Little Pieces, Miami-Dade College Kendall Campus Gallery

 The exhibition showcases large-scale art quilts that combine a personal narrative with a tribute to my mother and sister, expressing our love for shiny things.
 The tacky-luxe aesthetic, prominent in our family home in Queens, New York, remains a recognizable part of my artistic practice in Miami.